OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-02.md

 ## Acts 2:12

-Amazed and perplexed, they asked one another, “What does this mean?”
+In amazement and confusion, they asked one another, “What could this mean?”

 ## Acts 2:13

-But others mocked them and said, “They are full of new wine.”
+But others ridiculed them and said, “They have had too much new wine.”

 ---